aeternity/protocol/channels/ON-CHAIN.md

 After applying the contract call to the provided `offchain_trees` and updating accounts accordingly, a new channel's state tree is produced.
 It MUST have the same value of root hash as the state hash.
-If those do not match the force progress fails but since this can only be determined after the call had been executed, a call object is added on-chain and gas is consumed.
+If those do not match the force progress fails but since this can only be determined after the call has been executed, a call object is added on-chain and gas is consumed.

 If the contract call succeeded, the channel state will be updated: